Have you ever had an FSAVC with Windsor Life?

-- Windsor Life may not have made their consumers aware that their FSAVC will not be contributed by their employer.
+- Windsor Life may not have made their customers aware that their FSAVC will not be contributed by their employer.

-- Windsor Life may not have made their consumers aware that they would be choosing the funds for the FSAVC.
+- Windsor Life may not have made their customers aware that they would be choosing the funds for the FSAVC.

-- Windsor Life may not have made their customers aware about the chance of purchasing "Added Years".
+- Windsor Life may not have made their consumers aware about the chance of purchasing "Added Years".

 - Windsor Life may not have made their customers aware that any fees & charges that their FSAVC incurred.